Learning management systems didn’t die. They evolved, and today we recognize them.

 Traditional training management, CRM integration, virtual classrooms (integrated or native), ecommerce, sales tax management, complex CEU management, accreditation body integration are just some of the advanced feature sets available and required to be on this list.
 There are quite a few organizations that we think are really good in this category.

 The association LMS space is extremely specialized, and is experiencing explosive growth and innovation.
 With a cloud LMS, any association of any size or wealth can now support education initiatives with sophisticated learning technology.
 Selling accredited professional education content to members and managing all related learning activities generates non-dues revenue — and this is big business.
 Many association LMS vendors entered the space as event planners for annual association trade shows.
 These events are packed with education sessions that needed to be coordinated, managed and recorded, so vendors started customizing LMSs to fit that precise need.

-Many corporate LMS providers have tried to capitalize on association needs, but their employee-focused product logic and positioning is lacking or irrelevant.
+Many corporate LMS providers have tried to capitalize on association needs, but their employee-focused product logic and positioning are lacking or irrelevant.
 Association LMSs require tight integration with association management systems (AMSs), B2B and B2C ecommerce, globalization, audience segmentation, mobile responsiveness, usable social learning capabilities, virtual classrooms, webcasting tools, podcast support, and event management features.
 They are also designed with ease of use in mind for a wide range of user types.
 This list was the most difficult to rank because there are so many excellent choices.
 Not surprisingly, we ended up with a four-way tie for second place.
 The best association LMS vendors in the world are:

 Part of the Talented Learning research process is to follow all LMS vendors on social media.
 We monitor and read all their posts, content, interviews, research papers and case studies they promote.
 We attend their webinars.
 As LMS learning technology bloggers ourselves, we appreciate the work and dedication it takes to crank out good content.